-Figure 18.1: The type qualifier hierarchy of the signedness annotations.
+Figure 19.1: The type qualifier hierarchy of the signedness annotations.
 Qualifiers in gray are used internally by the type system but should never be written by a programmer.

 - @Signed indicates that the programmer intends the value to be interpreted as signed.
 That is, if the most significant bit in the bitwise representation is set, then the bits should be interpreted as a negative value.
 This is the default annotation. - @SignedPositive indicates that a value is known at compile time to be in the positive signed range, so it has the same interpretation as signed or unsigned and may be used with either interpretation.
-Programmers should usually write @Signed or @Unsigned instead. - @SignednessGlb indicates that a value may be interpreted as unsigned or signed.
+(Equivalently, the most significant bit is guaranteed to be 0.)
+Programmers should usually write @Signed or @Unsigned instead. - @SignedPositiveFromUnsigned indicates that a value is in the positive signed range, as with @SignedPositive.
+Furthermore, the value was derived from values that can be interpreted as @Unsigned.
+Programmers should rarely write this annotation. - @SignednessGlb indicates that a value may be interpreted as unsigned or signed.
 It covers the same cases as @SignedPositive, plus manifest literals, to prevent the programmer from having to annotate them all explicitly.
-This annotation should almost never be written by the programmer.

-@PolySigned indicates qualifier polymorphism.
-For a description of qualifier polymorphism, see Section ??.

-- @UnknownSignedness indicates that a value's type is not relevant or known to this checker.
+This annotation should almost never be written by the programmer. - (PolySigned indicates qualifier polymorphism.
+For a description of qualifier polymorphism, see Section 27.2. - @UnknownSignedness indicates that a value's type is not relevant or known to this checker.
 This annotation is used internally, and should not be written by the programmer. - @SignednessBottom indicates that the value is null.
 This annotation is used internally, and should not be written by the programmer.

-18.1.1 Default qualifiers
+19.1.1 Default qualifiers